 Connections of Hope: An Evening to Celebrate Arizona’s Youth raises awareness and funds for the “connections of hope” found daily by troubled teens who call our peer-to-peer hotline and those reached by our statewide suicide prevention outreach.

-It is staggering to realize that in Arizona, one child dies every 5.5 days by suicide.
+It is staggering to realize that in Arizona, nearly one in five high school students have seriously considered suicide.
 This heartbreaking tragedy is a grim reality far too often.
-Every time it happens, a child’s suicide impacts a community so large it’s hard to comprehend—family, friends, classmates, coworkers, faith groups, schools and so many more.
+Every time it happens, a child’s suicide impacts a community so large it’s hard to comprehend—family, friends, classmates, coworkers, faith groups, schools, and so many more.

 Honoring one of its most cherished supporters, Teen Lifeline proudly created the Jules Firetag Invitational Golf Tournament held annually at the Scottsdale Silverado Golf Club.